The NSCDA Presents: Women of Vision

 Elizabeth Lord and Edith Schryver formed Lord & Schryver in 1929, the first firm of female landscape architects in the Pacific Northwest.
 The women designed over 250 gardens, including those at Reed College, the Hoover-Minthorn House, and Gaiety Hollow, the women’s personal residence.
 Lord also served on the Salem Parks Board, the Capitol Planning Commission, and the Street Tree Commission.

 Ruth Cheney Streeter

-Ruth Cheney Streeter was the first director of the United States Marine Corps Women’s Reserve (USMCWR).
-In 1943, she became the first woman to attain the rank of major in the United States Marine Corps and was appointed director of the USMCWR.
-Streeter was promoted to lieutenant colonel later that year, and to a full colonel in 1944.
-Streeter resigned her commission on December 6, 1954.
-Under her tenure, the USMCWR grew to a size of 831 officers and over 17,000 enlisted.
-She received the Legion of Merit in 1946.
+Undeterred, Streeter looked elsewhere and in 1943 she was appointed the first director of the United States Marine Corps Women’s Reserve (USMCWR) and became the first woman to attain the rank of Major in the U.S. Marine Corps.
+Within a year she was promoted to a full Colonel.
+Under her tenure, the USMCWR grew to over 800 officers and nearly 18,000 enlisted.

 Anne Bruce Haldeman